1. Do you offer hosting?

 PocketBase is a great choice for small and midsize applications - SaaS, mobile api backend, intranet, etc.

-Even without optimizations, PocketBase can easily serve 10 000+ concurrent and persistent realtime connections on a cheap $6 VPS (Hetzner 2vCPU, 4GB RAM).
+Even without optimizations, PocketBase can easily serve 10 000+ persistent realtime connections on a cheap $4 Hetzner CAX11 VPS (2vCPU, 4GB RAM).

 3. How to run custom code?